-The terms defalcation, misappropriation, and other fiscal irregularities refer (19, are not but limited to: LEDYARD 1....
-MAY
+The terms defalcation, misappropriation, and other fiscal irregularities refer to, are not limited to:

-- .
-Any dishonest or fraudulent act - Misappropriation of funds, securities, supplies, or other assets 0 - Impropriety in the handling or reporting of money or financial transactions 0 - Profiteering as a result of insider knowledge of Town activities 0 - Disclosing confidential information to outside parties 0 - 0 Accepting or seeking anything of material value from contractors, vendors, consultants, or person providing services/materials to the Town of Ledyard.
-Exception: Gifts less than \$25 in value. - Destruction, removal, or inappropriate use of records, furniture, fixtures, and equipment; . and/or - Any similar or related irregularity
+- Any dishonest or fraudulent act - Misappropriation of funds, securities, supplies, or other assets 0 - Impropriety in the handling or reporting of money or financial transactions - Profiteering as a result of insider knowledge of Town activities - Disclosing confidential information to outside parties - Accepting or seeking anything of material value from contractors, vendors, consultants, or person providing services/materials to the Town of Ledyard.
+Exception: Gifts less than \$25 in value. - Destruction, removal, or inappropriate use of records, furniture, fixtures, and equipment; and/or - Any similar or related irregularity